miseeger/NBean/README.md

 ## Plugins

-Plugins privide the System with Functions and Actions (Delegates / Lambdas) that are registered in the API and invoked by their name, passing the needed parameters.
+Plugins extend the system with Functions and Actions (Delegates / Lambdas) that are registered in the API and invoked by their name, passing the needed parameters.
 As Actions they return nothing, just doing things.
 Functions will return a value.

 ### Types of Plugins

-Ther are two types of Plugins.
+There are two types of Plugins.
 First there are Plugins that work only on API level.
 Those are the "normal" Actions and Functions.
-Second there are Plugins (Actions and Functions) that work with Beans which includes the ability to access the API via `bean.Api`.
+Second there are Plugins (Actions and Functions) that work with Beans.
+This also includes the ability to access the API via `bean.Api`.

 Usually Plugins are placed inside a static class from which they are registerd at the API.
-The following two sections gives an example of a "normal" Action and a Function and a Bean Action and Bean Function
+The following two sections give an example of a "normal" Action and Function and a Bean Action and Bean Function

 #### Writing API Plugins